Chapter 3

 Everything else — parameter hosting, GUI event dispatch, state envelope, format-specific lifecycle, hot-reload shell — is generated.

-PluginLogic lives in truce_gui (re-exported as truce::prelude::PluginLogic).
-The trait covers both the audio-thread surface (process, reset, …) and the main-thread surface (layout, render, custom_editor, …); the framework guarantees the threading split — process() only runs on the audio thread, layout() only on the main thread.
+PluginLogic lives in truce_plugin (re-exported as truce::prelude::PluginLogic).
+The trait covers both the audio-thread surface (process, reset, …) and the main-thread surface (editor); the framework guarantees the threading split — process() only runs on the audio thread, editor() only on the main thread.

 #Precision (preludes)